Continuing Education Activity

 Naltrexone may cause gastrointestinal irritation such as diarrhea, abdominal cramps, and in some studies, it shows clinically insignificant increases in blood pressure.
 Naltrexone can precipitate a withdrawal syndrome in patients with opioid use disorder characterized by dysphoria, irritability, and having signs of autonomic hyperactivity such as tachycardia, tremor, and sweating.
 Piloerection is often associated with opioid withdrawal, especially when stopping the drug suddenly.
 Clonidine, an alpha2-adrenergic agonist, can aid in detoxification by reducing the signs of autonomic hyperactivity.

 Contraindications to naltrexone use are hypersensitivity reactions, including urticaria, angioedema, and anaphylaxis.
-Opioid dependence or current use of opioid analgesics, including partial agonists, acute opioid withdrawal, and failure to pass a naloxone challenge or positive urine screen for opioids are also contraindications to the use of naltrexone.
+Opioid dependence or current use of opioid analgesics, including partial agonists, acute opioid withdrawal, and failure to pass a naloxone challenge or positive urine screen for opioids are also contraindications to using naltrexone.

-Naltrexone is classified as category C for use during pregnancy, which means that the risk of adverse effects on the fetus cannot be ruled out.
+Naltrexone is classified as category C for use during pregnancy, which means that the risk to the fetus of adverse effects cannot be ruled out.
 There is limited research available related to the use of naltrexone during pregnancy.
 Animal reproduction studies have shown adverse effects.
-Practice guidelines recommend that if a female being treated with naltrexone to treat opioid use disorder becomes pregnant, naltrexone therapy should terminate if the mother and the physician agree that the risk of relapse is low.
-Naltrexone should not be given for the treatment of alcohol use disorder in pregnant women unless needed for the treatment of acute alcohol withdrawal.
+Practice guidelines recommend that if a female treated with naltrexone to treat opioid use disorder becomes pregnant, naltrexone therapy should terminate if the mother and the physician agree that the risk of relapse is low.
+Naltrexone should not be given to treat alcohol use disorder in pregnant women unless needed for the treatment of acute alcohol withdrawal.
 Other agents are recommended for acute alcohol withdrawal.
 Naltrexone is also present in breast milk, and considering the importance of treatment of the mother, there needs to be a decision made whether to discontinue breastfeeding or discontinue the drug.

 Cases of hepatitis and liver dysfunction have been observed; transient asymptomatic hepatic transaminase elevations may also occur.